rflamary/OST/README.md

 This repository contains a Python implementation of Optimal Spectral Transportation, a method proposed in the following NIPS 2016 paper:

-R. Flamary, C. Févotte, N. Courty, V. Emyia, "Optimal spectral transportation with application to music transcription", Neural Information Processing Systems (NIPS), 2016.
+R. Flamary, C. FÃ©votte, N. Courty, V. Emyia, "Optimal spectral transportation with application to music transcription", Neural Information Processing Systems (NIPS), 2016.

 It also contains a real time demonstration of the proposed method illustrated below.